DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>If Elphaba wasn&#x27;t such a shitlib she would&#x27;ve painted the walls red with nazi Wizard&#x27;s blood in the first act.
+    <p>If Elphaba wasn&#x27;t such a shitlib she would&#x27;ve painted the walls red with nazi Wizard&#x27;s blood in the first act. <br>
 I was told going into this that the second half of the broadway show was famously the weaker half, and on the music front that is definitley true.
 It&#x27;s still, dare I say, good both within and outside of the musical theater genre, but when I compare it to the high points of &quot;part 1&quot;, I can&#x27;t help but feeling like something was missing.
 At the very least the statement stands looking at &quot;Wicked&quot; as a complete product between both parts - if only I was more interested in theater as a kid while my sister was a fan.
-I neither identified any lighthearted hits like &quot;Popular&quot; or triumphs like &quot;Defying gravity&quot; here, which more than anything speaks to how the range of music on &quot;part 2&quot; is a lot more limited than it once was in part 1.
+I neither identified any lighthearted hits like &quot;Popular&quot; or triumphs like &quot;Defying gravity&quot; here, which more than anything speaks to how the range of music on &quot;part 2&quot; is a lot more limited than it once was in part 1. <br>
 Anyways, I&#x27;d reccomend the movie simply because it&#x27;s a conclusion to part 1, although it&#x27;s a terribly drawn out one, but skip the soundtrack unless you&#x27;re a nerd.
 </p>
   </div>